October 5, 2021

 To get a Medigap plan, you must be signed up for Medicare Part A and Part B. When you take out a Medigap policy, you’ll be paying a private insurance company once a month.
 This will be in addition to what you owe each month for Medicare.

-You have the option of purchasing Medigap from any insurance company that has the licensing to operate in your state.
+You have the option of purchasing Medigap from any insurance company that has the licensing to operate in your state (restrictions apply and rates will vary).
 You can also renew your Medigap policy whenever you’d like, even if you are suffering from health issues.
-Insurance companies are not permitted to cancel your policy, as long as you pay your monthly premium on time.
+Once you are enrolled, insurance companies are not permitted to cancel your policy as long as you pay your monthly premium on time.

 What is Medicare Advantage?